 This section describes how to deploy Cisco Nexus Dashboard cluster in Amazon Web Services (AWS).

 Before you begin

-• Ensure that you meet the requirements and guidelines described in Prerequisites and Guidelines, on page 1.
+• Ensure that you meet the requirements and guidelines described in Prerequisites and guidelines for deploying the Nexus Dashboard cluster in Amazon Web Services, on page 1.